Traverse Traveler News & Events

 Social Media Summary

-Nick Nerbonne, MEDC Digital Media Director responsible for Pure Michigan social media accounts provided some additional insight during one of the social media sessions.
+Nick Nerbonne, MEDC Digital Media Director responsible for Pure Michigan’s social media accounts provided some additional insight during one of the social media sessions.
 Facebook engagement is down, however user base is still growing.
 Instagram engagement is up by 75%, due in part to the popularity and use of Instagram stories.

 Pure Michigan has been exploring some longer-format feature videos to provide in-depth experiences.
 They include interviews that explore why people are passionate about these activities.

 Two hugely popular social media campaigns were hashtag projects that drove user-generated content.
 The #FallFilter invited fans to share fall photos.
-Pure Michigan selected 5 photos each Friday and reposted.
+Pure Michigan selected 5 photos each Friday and reposted them.
 Another campaign debuted on billboards in Chicago seeking images at #LongLiveSummer.
 The digital billboard published user photos from that hashtag, sharing them on billboards for all to see.

 Top social media post subjects in 2018 from Pure Michigan included images of the Mackinac Bridge, fall foliage, wildlife, ice waterfalls, Vernors lighthouse cans and blue ice on the Straits of Mackinac.
 Favorite fan subjects to share were sunsets, fall colors and Michigan lakes.